Syphilis can be contracted by a variety of different causes and is diagnosed with a blood test.

 Causes of syphilis

 Syphilis is usually spread through skin-to-skin contact during vaginal, anal, or oral sex.
-However it can also be spread by kissing or by direct contact with open sores on areas such as the lips, mouth, breasts, or genitals.
+However, it can also be spread by direct contact with open sores on areas such as the lips, mouth, breasts, or genitals.

 Syphilis is highly infectious during the time when a sore or rash is present.
-It can also be passed on during the early part of the latent stage and by people who don't have any symptoms of infection.
+It can also be passed on before people know they have it and by people who don't have any sores.

 Syphilis can occasionally be spread by blood contamination, via needle-stick injury or sharing injecting equipment.
-However it is very rare to get syphilis through a blood transfusion.
+However it is extremely rare to get syphilis through a blood transfusion.

 A pregnant woman with syphilis can pass the infection on to her baby via the placenta during pregnancy.

 Your doctor will need to do a blood test to confirm a diagnosis of syphilis.
 However, if your result is negative, you will need to be re-tested, because it can take 3 months to develop antibodies.
 Your doctor may also do a swab test from a sore.
 When syphilis is diagnosed your doctor will report it to the local health authorities.